This Blog Includes :

 - Read about fees and payment options, which vary by location.

-- An identification (ID) you plan to bring with you on the test day
+- An identification document (ID) you plan to bring with you on the test day

 - When you register, the name you use must exactly match the name on the ID you get to the test center.

 - Up to four institution names you want to send your scores to